Solar Panel Grants in the UK

 • Local Authority Green Funds: Regional grants and incentives to promote renewable energy in local businesses.
 Go to www.writetothem.com and email your local councillor to find out what local grants are available.

 Application Tips: Businesses should assess their energy needs, align solar projects with sustainability goals, and research local incentives.
 Preparing a clear cost-benefit analysis can strengthen applications so consider constructing a brief business case outlining further detail.
-Use our Solar Business Case template and adapt it as needed. domestic solar panel installation
+Use our Solar Business Case template

 5. Solar Grants for Domestic Properties